 Why Is There No Direct Upgrade from 7.0 to 7.1?

 Squarespace 7.0 and 7.1 use fundamentally different architectures.
-Version 7.0 uses distinct template families - each with its own features, layout options, and CSS class structure.
+Version 7.0 uses distinct template families, each with its own features, layout options, and CSS class structure.
 Version 7.1 uses a unified template system where every site has access to the same features regardless of the starting template.

 This architectural difference means content and design cannot be automatically converted between versions.
 Your 7.0 template, with its specific CSS classes, layout structures, and template-specific features, has no direct equivalent in 7.1.
 Squarespace chose not to build an automated migration tool because the conversion would produce inconsistent results.
 For a look at the advanced customization and features on Squarespace, 7.1 significantly expands what is possible without code.